James B. Anderson: Life

 James Anderson was born in 1935 in Cleveland, Ohio to American-born parents of Swedish descent, Bertil and Lorraine Anderson.
 He was raised in Morgantown, West Virginia and spent his childhood summers on the island of Put-in-Bay, Ohio.

 Anderson earned a B.S. in chemical engineering from the Pennsylvania State University, an M.S. from the University of Illinois, and an M.A. and Ph.D. from Princeton University.

 Anderson married his wife Nancy Anderson (née Trotter) in 1958.
 They have three children and six grandchildren.

 He died on January 14, 2021, in State College, Pennsylvania.

 Career

-Anderson began his professional career as an engineer in petrochemical research and development with Shell Chemical Company from 1958–60 in Deer Park, Texas.
+Anderson began his professional career as an engineer in petrochemical research and development with Shell Chemical Company from 1958 to 1960 in Deer Park, Texas.
 He began his academic career as a professor of chemical engineering at Princeton University in 1964 and continued as a professor of engineering at Yale University in 1968 before moving to the Pennsylvania State University in 1974.
 From 1995 until his retirement in 2014, he was Evan Pugh Professor of Chemistry and Physics at the Pennsylvania State University.
 Anderson also served as a visiting professor at Cambridge University, the University of Milan, the University of Kaiserslautern, the University of Göttingen, Free University of Berlin, and RWTH Aachen University.